 If We Called Ourselves Yellow

-I'm on the phone with a history professor at Indiana University, Bloomington, named Ellen Wu.
-We're talking about skin color, identity and how people like us — Americans of East Asian-descent — can describe ourselves.
+I'm on the phone with an associate history professor at Indiana University, Bloomington, named Ellen Wu.
+We're talking about skin color, identity and how people like us — Americans of East Asian descent — can describe ourselves.

 Wu and I agree that there are many words we could use: Asian American, East Asian, East Asian American.
 People with roots from South Asia or Southeast Asia sometimes refer to themselves as brown, which seems like a useful shorthand.
 But for a bunch of reasons, brown doesn't work for East Asians.
 I'm wondering if there's a parallel word for us.